feenkcom/gtoolkit/README.md

 The Glamorous Toolkit (GT) is the moldable IDE of Pharo.

 The current repository embodies the second generation of GT that is based on the [Bloc project](https://github.com/pharo-graphics/Bloc) and it is comprised of a set of distinct tools.
 Currently these are:
 - Documenter: a tool for showing live documentation inside Pharo.
-It is based on Pillar.
+It is based on Pillar and on the moldable text editor.
-- Transcript: a rethinking of the classic Transcript taking advantage of the rich text editor from Bloc.
+- Transcript: a rethinking of the classic Transcript taking advantage of the moldable text editor from Bloc.
 - Mondrian: a reimplementation of the graph-based visualization engine on top of Bloc.

 ## How to load